dplanitzer/Serena/README.md

-  ## About The Project
+# About The Project

-Apollo is an experimental operating system for Amiga 3000/4000 computers with support for user and kernel space concurrency and reentracy.
+Apollo is an experimental operating system for Amiga 3000/4000 computers with support for preemptive concurrency (multitasking) in user and kernel space.

-One aspect that sets it aside from traditional threading-based OSs is that it is purely built around dispatch queues similar to Apple's Grand Central Dispatch rather than threads.
-So there is no support for creating threads in user space nor in kernel space.
+One aspect that sets it aside from traditional threading-based OSs is that it is purely built around dispatch queues similar to Apple's Grand Central Dispatch.
+There is no support for creating threads in user space nor in kernel space.
 Instead the kernel implements a virtual processor concept and it maintains a pool of virtual processors.
 The size of the pool is dynamically adjusted based on the needs of the dispatch queues.
 All kernel and user space concurrency is achieved by creating dispatch queues and by submitting work items to dispatch queues.
-Work items are from the viewpoint of the user just closures (function callbacks plus state).
+Work items are just closures (a function with associated state) from the viewpoint of the user.

 Another interesting aspect is interrupt handling.
-Code which wants to react to an interrupt registers either a binary or a counting semaphore with the interrupt controller for the interrupt it wants to handle.
-The interrupt system will then signal the semaphore when an interrupt occures.
-You would use a counting semaphore if it is important that you do not miss any interrupt occurences and a binary semaphore when you only care about the fact that at least one interrupt has occured.
+Code which wants to react to an interrupt can register a counting semaphore with the interrupt controller for the interrupt it wants to handle.
+The interrupt controller will then signal the semaphore when an interrupt occurs.
+The use of a counting semaphore ensures that the code which is interested in the interrupt does not miss the occurrence of an interrupt.
 The advantage of translating interrupts into signals on a semaphore is that the interrupt handling code executes in a well-defined context that is the same kind of context that any other kind of code runs in.
 It also gives the interrupt handling code more flexibility since it does not have to immediately react to an interrupt.
 The information that an interrupt has happened is never lost whether the interrupt handler code happened to be busy with other things at the time of the interrupt or not.

-The kernel itself is fully reentrant and supports permanent concurrency.
-This means that virtual processors continue to be scheduled and context switched even while the CPU is executing inside kernel space.
-There is also a full set of (counting/binary) semaphores, condition variables and locks available inside the kernel.
-The API of those objects closely resembles what you would find in a user space implementation of a typical OS.
+The kernel itself is fully reentrant and supports always-on concurrency.
+This means that virtual processors continue to be scheduled and context switched preemptively even while the CPU is executing inside a system call handler.
+Additionally a full compliment of counting semaphores, condition variables and lock APIs are available inside the kernel.
+The API of those objects closely resembles what you would find in a user space implementation of a traditional OS.

+Apollo implements a hierarchical process system similar to POSIX.
+A process may spawn a number of child processes and it can pass a command line and environment variables to its children.
+A process accesses I/O resources via file descriptors (again similar to POSIX).

+There are two notable differences between the POSIX style process model and the Apollo model though: first instead of using fork() followed by exec() to spawn a new process, you use a single function in Apollo called spawn().
+This makes spawning a process faster and less error prone.
+Secondly a child process does not inherit the file descriptors of its parent by default.
+The only exception are the file descriptors 0, 1 and 2 which represent the terminal input and output streams.
+This model is much less error prone compared to the POSIX model where a process has to be careful to close file descriptors that it doesn't want to pass on to a child process before it execs the child.
+Doing this was easy in the early days of Unix when applications were pretty much self contained and when there was no support for dynamic libraries.
+It's the opposite today because applications are far more complex and depend on many 3rd party libraries.

+The executable file format at this time is the Atari ST GemDos file format which is basically just aout.
+This file format will eventually get replaced with a file format that will be able to support dynamic libraries.
+However for now it is good enough to get the job done.

-There are a number of (unit) tests.
+There are a number of (unit) tests for kernel and user space.
 However you currently have to manually invoke them because there's no automated unit testing framework yet.
 But then - manual testing is better than no testing.

-Finally there is a set of fundamental routines for manipulating byte and bit ranges, doing 32bit and 64bit arithmetic and general support for the C programming language.
+Finally there is the beginning of a standard C library for user space programs available.
+The library implements C99 level functionality.

 The following kernel services are implemented at this time:

-* Kernel and user space separation in the sense of code privilige separation (not memory space separation)
+* Kernel and user space separation in the sense of code privilege separation (not memory space separation)
 * Dispatch queues with execution priorities
-* Virtual processors
+* Virtual processors with priorities and preemptive scheduling
+* Interrupt handling with support for direct and semaphore-based interrupt handling
 * Simple memory management (no virtual memory support)
+* In-kernel object runtime system (used for drivers and file systems)
+* Hierarchical processes with support for command line arguments, environment variables and I/O resource descriptor inheritance
+* Support for aout/GemDos executables
+* Support for pipes
 * Floppy disk driver
 * Monotonic clock
 * Repeating timers
-* Binary and counting semaphores, condition variables and locks (mutexes)
+* Counting semaphores, condition variables and locks (mutexes)
-* Expansion board detection and enumeration
+* Zorro II and III expansion board detection and enumeration
-* Event driver with support for keyboard, mouse, digital Joystick, analog joystock (paddles) and light pens
+* Event driver with support for keyboard, mouse, digital Joystick, analog joystick (paddles) and light pens
 * Simple graphics driver (not taking advantage of the Blitter yet)
-* Console driver
+* VT100 compatible interactive console driver
+* System calls for process and I/O management
-* Beginnings of a syscall interface
+* Beginnings of a C99 standard C library for user space programs
-* Basic 32bit and 64bit math routines
-* Interrupt handling

-Note that there is no support for a file system or shell at this time.
-Also the level of completness and correctness varies substantially.
+Note that there is no support for a file system or shell yet.
+Also the level of completeness and correctness of the various modules varies substantially.
 Things are generically planned to improve over time :)

 ## Getting Started